CHENyiru3/FDTranSearcher/README.md

 # FDTranSearcher

+FDTranSearcher is a bioinformatics tool for detecting functional DNA transposons in genomic sequences.

+### Supported Operating Systems
+- Linux ✅
+- macOS ✅
+- Windows (with limitations) ⚠️

-FDTranSearcher is a tool designed for detecting functional DNA transposons in genomes.
-Currently, it supports Linux and macOS systems.
-For Windows users, BLAST+ must be manually downloaded because conda does not provide BLAST for Windows.
+> **Important**: Windows users must manually download and install BLAST+ from the [NCBI website](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.5.0/), as conda does not provide BLAST packages for Windows.

 ## Table of Contents